Getting around Paris

 Who benefits from the ticket?

-Only use the Paris Visite Pass if you travel a lot.
+You will only use the Paris Visite Pass if you travel a lot.
 To make the pass worthwhile, you must make more than 6 journeys in 1 day.

 The 5-zone pass can only pay off against Navigo if you arrive in Paris on a Friday, Saturday or Sunday, days when Navigo is no longer on sale for that week.